 On the stage, you’ll see everything and anything that stages usually show – live music, comedy, talks, plays, you name it.
 But the difference with the Battersea Arts Centre is that they use a ‘scratch’ methodology to help develop new work.
 That means that they’ll allow artists and performers to show off unfinished, raw work to a live audience (who pay considerably less) in order to get their feedback and help improve.
 It makes your evening interactive and interesting, and allows up and coming shows to work out kinks extremely effectively.

 It was this exact process that led to the development of inventive shows like Jerry Springer: The Opera (it started life here as a scratch show called Kombat Opera) which went on to win literally dozens of awards, and is still playing around the world today.
 They’ve also put on productions like Punchdrunk’s “The Masque of the Red Death”, which made use of the entire building, and was seen by over 400,000 people over its seven-month sellout run.
 And because audience members had to wear masks, it meant that actors like Jeff Goldblum & Joanna Lumley attended completely anonymously.

-It’s truly huge in there, and they hold events ranging from art exhibitions, to Ceilidh dances, to an annual beer festival.
+It’s truly huge in there, and they hold events ranging from art exhibitions, to the pop-up Luna Winter Cinema and Organoke (yes, that’s karaoke with a live organ) at Christmas.
 And for the curious, there are 13 permanent hidden art installations peppered throughout the space.
-If you see a lions head made out of bronze, stick your hand inside it’s mouth and pull the handle.
+If you see a lions head made out of bronze, stick your hand inside its mouth and pull the handle.

 Battersea Arts Centre | Lavender Hill, SW11 5TN